Digital TV Information

 Digital TV, also known as DTV is a totally new way to view television.

-Compared to the old style analog TV, DTV is an amazing experience with its sharper, clearer pictures, excellent sound reproduction, and programs choices.
+Compared to the old style analog TV, DTV is an amazing experience with its sharper, clearer pictures, excellent sound reproduction, and program choices.

 Tips for buying a new Digital TV set

-TV stations are required by law to convert to digital only broadcast on February 17, 2009.
+Full power TV stations were required by law to convert to digital only broadcast on June 12, 2009.

 The sharp vivid picture is due to the increased number of picture elements (pixels) that the digital signal can put on the screen.
 So a good rule of thumb is the higher the pixel number, the sharper the picture resolution.